See the way the Special Promotions extension works.

 Settings listed here are common for most of the promo actions.
 They will work the same for any action you choose to use

-For the most promo actions you can use product attributes in both Conditions and Actions tabs.
+For the most promo actions, you can use product attributes in both Conditions and Actions tabs.
 But what is the difference?
 Think of “Conditions” and “Actions” as of “Cause” and “Effect”.
-It means that Conditions you set define in which situation the rule will be applied, no matter of the discount calculation settings.
+It means that Conditions you set define in which situation the rule will be applied, no matter the discount calculation settings.
 And product attributes you set in the Actions tab will determine to which products the discount will apply when Conditions are met.

 Conditions and Actions are extremely useful for advanced promotion setups, but it is very simple to make a mistake while configuring them.
 Please check our collection of the most popular mistakes Magento store owners make with the tips on how to do it right.

 At first, we’d like to warn you about the specific Magento behavior when applying a catalog price rule and a cart price rule simultaneously.